solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/external-functions.md

 Both of these functions should not be overridden as they perform key actions.

 -   `function run() external`: Simulates proposal execution against a forked mainnet or locally and can be used in integration tests or scripts.
--   `function getProposalActionSteps() external`: Retrieves the sequence of actions for a proposal.
+-   `function getProposalActions() external`: Retrieves the sequence of actions for a proposal.